Why a Mutual?

 There are other features of corporatised insurance that suit the shareholders more than the policy-holders.
 One of these is the claims excess.
 Most insurance companies have excesses on their policies.
 This is really double-dipping because an excess requires you to pay again, when you’ve just suffered the financial loss that you’ve paid to be covered for.
 Doesn’t make sense, does it?
 There’s a similar problem with the number of exclusions in modern insurance policies.
 Excesses and exclusions encourage the policy-holders to not claim.

 So how is the Picnic Insurance mutual different?
-We believe insurance starts with people - insurance is a bond of security between the people it protects.
+We believe insurance starts with people - insurance is a bond of security between the people and organisations it protects.
 When people insure one another as a mutual, they are in a collective and a collective provides humane protection when people are most vulnerable.
 We believe insurance should be simple to understand, completely transparent and fair for everyone.
 And just as people fund and share the cost of insurance through their premiums, so too should they share the benefits of a favourable experience.

 This doesn’t mean the insurance mutual is amateurish.
 In fact, members of mutuals have a real interest in the business being run with integrity and efficiency, because a professionally-managed insurance mutual is sustainable and able to pay claims.
 And in well-managed insurance mutuals, strong trading periods see the profits returned to members via lower premiums and loyalty rebates.
 For this reason Picnic Insurance has appointed an experienced and motivated team of executives to run the company.